 My main research interest is convex optimization (deterministic or stochastic), but I am also interested in numerical analysis.
 Here is a non-exhaustive selection of topics:

 - Generic Acceleration Methods and Multisecant Quasi-Newton Methods,

 - Integration Algorithms for ODE (and their links with optimization).

 I worked one year at Princeton University in the CS department with Elad Hazan and Sanjeev Arora.
 I collaborated with other researchers in ORFE (Samy Jelassi and Thomas Pumir), as well as with Nicolas Boumal from the PACM.
 I worked on multisecant Quasi-Newton methods and stochastic algorithms for game theory.

 PhD Studies (INRIA/ENS)

-My thesis, entitles Acceleration in Optimisation, focuses on links between acceleration and numerical analysis.
-You can find the manuscript here.
-The mains contribution is the design of the algorithm Regularized Nonlinear Acceleration - a generic way to improve the rate of convergence of many optimization methods.
+My thesis, Acceleration in Optimisation, focuses on links between acceleration and numerical analysis.
+The main contribution is the design of the algorithm Regularized Nonlinear Acceleration - a generic way to improve the rate of convergence of many optimization methods.

 Master Studies (UCL)

 I did my master thesis in optimization with my advisor Yurii Nesterov.
-I graduated from École Polytechnique de Louvain in 2015 and got a master degree in Mathematical Engineering.
-At UCL I also collaborated with Leopold Cambier and Anthony Papavasiliou for the creation of the FAST toolbox.
-In the same time I worked with Raphael Jungers and Julien Hendrickx in the context of the JSR Toolbox.
+I graduated from École Polytechnique de Louvain in 2015 and got a master’s degree in Mathematical Engineering.
+At UCL, I also collaborated with Leopold Cambier and Anthony Papavasiliou for the creation of the FAST toolbox.
+In the same time, I worked with Raphael Jungers and Julien Hendrickx in the context of the JSR Toolbox.